 The Hideaway, Eua Island: Double occupancy rooms on a mountainous island catering to the eco-adventure traveler.
 Rooms are basic with private bathrooms and showers.
 Whale watching can be done from the Hideaway's whale observation deck.
 For more information on accommodations please visit The Hideaway (all meals and double occupancy rooms included from August 17th and departing on August 22nd).

 Vava'u Villa in the Vava'u Island Group Double occupancy "Glamping Tents" catering to the eco-adventure traveler.
-King size beds may be converter to 2 single beds.
+King size beds may be converted to 2 single beds.
 Private bathrooms with showers.
 For more information please visit: The Villa (all meals and double occupancy rooms included from August 22nd and departing on August 26th).

 MAPS AND USELINK LINKS: THE KINGDOM OF TONGA